citrix/citrix-mam-sdks/README.md

 For more information about the MAM SDK APIs, see the [developer documentation](https://developer.cloud.com/citrixworkspace/mobile-application-integration/).

-## Releases

-See the [Releases](https://github.com/citrix/citrix-mam-sdks) for download links of the different MAM SDKs, and details on each one.

-The iOS SDK is also released in a Cocoapod-compatible manner, allowing customers to consume the iOS MAM SDKs in a way that works with a Cocoapod build system.

-Likewise, the Java Android SDK in a Maven Repository-compatible manner.
-This enables customers to consume the Android MAM SDKs in a way that works with a Gradle or Maven build system.

 ## Licensing and Agreements

 Before you download and utilize the Citrix MAM SDKs you **must**: